 After your business has a track record, Series A funding is the next option available to fund the optimisation of your product and user base, and look to scale in to new markets.
 Seed-stage startups often have a great idea that generates a solid base of enthusiastic users, but don’t have a plan on how to monetise their product.
 In this round, it’s important to have a plan for developing a business model that will generate long-term profit.
 Typically, Series A rounds for NZ companies that are expanding overseas raise approximately $2 million to $15 million.
 Icehouse funds may invest at these later stage investment rounds within our existing portfolio companies.
 Funding rounds past Series A are the speciality of larger venture capital and private equity groups.

 We don’t like:

-Since 2003 more than 300 investors have been involved through our nine funds, and $65m invested across over 110 companies.
+Since 2003 more than 300 investors have been involved through our funds, and we have invested over $120m across more than 100 companies.
 Each of our funds have monthly partner meetings where companies present for 30 minutes.
 You can learn more about the range of funds and their investment criteria on the Icehouse Ventures website

 Annual Showcase & Demo-Day